Prerana250/Prerana250/README.md

 ---

-## 👋 About Me
+# 🧭 How I Think About Systems

+I approach engineering as a balance between **performance, clarity, and reliability**.

+From debugging low-level ADAS firmware on ARM platforms to building ML pipelines and evaluating NLP models, I care about how systems behave under constraints — latency, scale, data integrity, and correctness.

-I’m a Software Engineer with experience in **Embedded Systems (ADAS)** and currently pursuing an **MS in Data Science at San José State University**.
+I’m currently pursuing an **MS in Data Science at San José State University**, expanding from embedded systems into data engineering and applied ML.

-I enjoy building systems end-to-end — from low-level firmware debugging on ARM platforms to scalable data pipelines and machine learning models with measurable performance.

-I focus on:
-- Writing clean, reliable production code
-- Building structured data workflows
-- Evaluating ML systems beyond surface-level accuracy

 ---

-## 🎯 Seeking Internship Roles
+# 🚀 Where I’m Headed Next

+I’m seeking internship opportunities in:

 - Data Engineering (Airflow, Snowflake, dbt, ETL/ELT, SQL)
 - Machine Learning / NLP Engineering
 - Software Engineering (Python / C++ / Systems)

+I’m particularly interested in roles where systems must be **measurable, scalable, and production-ready**.

 ---

-# 🚀 Stuff I've Built
+# 🛠 Systems I’ve Designed & Shipped

 <table>
 <tr>